Irish Republican Socialist Party: 1980s

 In 1980, several IRSP and INLA members—including John Turnley, Miriam Daly, Ronnie Bunting and Noel Little—were killed by Ulster loyalist paramilitaries, most prominently the Ulster Defence Association (UDA).
 The IRSP have contended that the killings were a result of collusion between loyalists and security forces, even suspecting that some of the killings were carried out by the SAS with responsibility attributed to the UDA.

 Three members of the INLA and IRSP died in the 1981 Irish hunger strike in HM Prison Maze, also known as Long Kesh: Patsy O'Hara, Kevin Lynch, and Michael Devine.

-In 1984, the IRSP formally adopted Marxism-Leninism.
+During its first ten years, the IRSP described itself as "socialist", but in 1984 the IRSP formally adopted the communist ideology of Marxism-Leninism.
+It rejected "parliamentary means", "left-republicanism" and "Hibernianised socialism".
 By this time, most of the IRSP activists who played a prominent role in the hunger strikes were no longer associated with the party.
 "Costello traditionalists had been jailed, displaced, or simply left".
 This adoption of Marxism-Leninism caused misgivings in the INLA.
 In December 1984, an INLA GHQ representative acknowledged that "many within our ranks who have a more traditional republican viewpoint" were uneasy with the decision.

 In 1987, the IRSP and INLA came under attack from the Irish People's Liberation Organisation (IPLO), an organisation founded by Gerard Steenson, Jimmy Brown and Martin 'Rook' O'Prey, consisting of people who had resigned or been expelled from the INLA.
 A political wing, the Republican Socialist Collective (RSC), was also formed by Brown.
 The IPLO's initial aim was to destroy the IRSM and replace it with their organisation.
 Five members of the INLA and IRSP were killed by the IPLO, including leaders Ta Power and John O'Reilly.
 The INLA retaliated with several killings of their own.
 After the INLA killed the IPLO's leader, Steenson, a truce was reached.
 Although severely damaged by the IPLO's attacks, the INLA continued to exist.
 The IPLO, which was heavily involved in drug dealing, was forcibly disbanded by the Provisional IRA in a large scale operation in 1992.